Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Experiment

 \textbf{Radial Basis Function Kernel (RBFK) \cite{101,102}:} A widely used classical kernel with the kernel matrix defined as $\left [ K \right ]_{i,j} = exp\left ( -\gamma \left \| x_{i}-x_{j} \right \| ^{2} \right ) $, where $\gamma $ is a hyperparameter.
 In the simulations, $\gamma $ is set to the reciprocal of the input feature vector dimension, which serves as a reasonable heuristic to balance the sensitivity of the kernel.

 \textbf{QuantumSupernet \cite{du2022quantum}:} Most hyperparameters follow the settings in \cite{du2022quantum}, with one modification: we replace full-batch gradient descent with mini-batch gradient descent (batch size = 32) to ensure efficient and thorough parameter updates during SuperCircuit training.
+During the construction of the SuperCircuit, we prohibit the occurrence of consecutive quantum gates that can be merged or canceled, such as repeated 1-qubit gates of the same type applied consecutively.

 \textbf{QuantumNAS \cite{wang2022quantumnas}:} We adopt the same hyperparameter settings as in \cite{wang2022quantumnas} for both SuperCircuit training and evolutionary search.
 The gate set is adapted to match the constraints of each target quantum device.